 Item #2: March Financial Report

 The financial report had been emailed to meeting participants earlier in the day and there were also copies available.
 Jason said a new ATV was purchased and billed to admin.
 Forest Service funds were deposited.
-Tyler’s salary is being billed through Title II and RCP.
+Tyler’s salary is being billed through Title II and RCPP.
 Stinkingwater may be completed early.
 Karen asked if a line item could be moved and Jason said it’s not a large enough amount.
 He has been advised to charge more to that program; he’s unsure about comingling funds.
 The CWMA may be the first to receive an RCPP renewal.
 There were no further questions.
 Dayne moved and Ron Whiting seconded approving the financial report.
 No one was opposed.

 Jim Campbell joined meeting remotely at 1:33 pm